 When dealing with the regulator there it is also important to consider if there are exceptions being relied upon in relation to the timeframes.

-As part of a breach, your business may be waiting for suppliers to provide input in terms of logs or any other supporting information.
+As part of a data protection breach, your business may be waiting for suppliers to provide input in terms of logs or any other supporting information.
 Whilst the enquiry in getting the source of this information may take some time to obtain this has to be something that needs the managed and escalated where required.

 Following the incident meeting(s) reviews internally within your business, it would be natural to put a report document.
 This allows the business to formulate the high-level background information in relation to the incident and its cause.

-Making it a Priority
+Making it a priority

 If a personal data breach happens does this mean you have to drop everything?
 If you are leading the data breach internal review or are a member providing input, then it is likely to become a priority within your business.
 It can become somewhat a juggling act.